tspauld98/basic-docsify-gh-template/README.md

 ### Template Adoption Method

-Use this method if you are creating a standalone documentation repository.
+Use this method if you are creating a new standalone documentation repository.

 1. Click the "Use this template" button at the top of the repository page.
 2. Enter a name for your new repository.